LE-banner-main

 The KDFWR academy is mentally and physically demanding.
 The academy is a mix of classroom and hands-on portions.
 Recruits are expected to be physically fit and should prepare themselves prior to arrival.
 Body weight exercises including pushups, pullups, sit-ups, and others increase muscular stamina that is required.
 Additionally, recruits are expected to be able to run and swim.
 If an applicant is a weak swimmer, we strongly encourage him/her to seek help prior to coming to the academy.
 In addition, recruits will attend the Department of Criminal Justice Training (DOCJT).
 The basic academy at DOCJT is a blend of classroom and skills portions.
 Recruits will need to maintain their physical fitness throughout to meet the standards and earn the opportunity to graduate.

 I have small children or a new family.
-Attending the academy for 34 weeks will be very difficult.
+Will attending the academy be difficult?

 There is no mistaking that being away from family is difficult in many cases.
 However, you will be permitted to return home each weekend.
 We encourage recruits to make the most of this time at home and when they are at the academy have their focus on training.
 Those deciding to attend the academy are making the decision to exchange a short time away for the long-term security and benefits of having a career as a Game Warden.